 I have heard the story hundreds of times of how an excited reader shared too much of what they were learning from me with a loved one.
 They experienced shaming, disapproval, warning, and rejection.
 (Because I know this all-too-well I have in my book a warning about curbing your enthusiasm about the book's thrilling insights.)

 For an example, try sharing with a typical Christian that you don't believe in the pretrib rapture because Jesus described the rapture as coming “after the tribulation of those days” (Mt 24:29-31).
 Because this is not the mainstream accepted doctrine, it immediately will set off a typical Christian, conditioned to avoid and fear heresy.
 Even worse is how the post-tribulation rapture doctrine scares them because they frankly do not want to even think about “going through the Great Tribulation.”
-Not to mention the trouble they have with rectifying that reality with a good God?
+Not to mention the trouble that idea creates for maintaining belief in God's goodness?
 It's enough to cause a crisis of faith.
 Having an acquaintance who believes in such a disturbing doctrine brings these issues to mind every time you see or think of the person.
 When threatened or agitated, people tend to not be their nice normal selves.

 Elijah's Recipe For Rejection